10 Most Common Causes of Electrical Fires

 What Are The Most Likely Causes of Electrical Fires In The Workplace?

 Overall, faulty electrical equipment is one of the most common causes of electrical fires in the workplace.
-This can easily be prevented with the appropriate PAT testing being conducted when needed and general health and safety advice and precautions being provided to employees using any electrical appliance.
+This can easily be prevented by conducting the appropriate PAT testing when needed and general health and safety advice and precautions being provided to employees using any electrical appliance.

 Electrical fires are a scary reality that many face, and they can cause serious and expensive damage.
-If you’ve recently been the victim of an electrical fire and you need a team of understanding specialists to restore your property back to its former glory, get in touch with Rainbow International today.
+If you’ve recently been the victim of an electrical fire and you need a team of understanding specialists to restore your property back to its former glory, get in touch with us today on our 24 hour national helpline: 01623 422488.